jbangdev/jbang-fmt/README.md

 ## Features

-- **JBang-friendly formatting:** By default, the tool detects and protects JBang directives, only formatting the actual true Java code and comments.
+- **Works 100% with Java while having JBang-friendly formatting:** By default, the tool detects and protects JBang directives, only formatting the actual true Java code and comments.
+- **Check mode for CI/commit hooks:** Use `--check` to check if files would be formatted.
+Exit with 1 if any files would change.
+- **Stdout output:** Use `--stdout` to print formatted content to stdout instead of modifying files.
+- **Detailed statistics:** Shows processing time and file counts (processed, changed, clean, skipped).
 - **Eclipse formatter support:** Uses the Eclipse Java code formatter under the hood, with the ability to load custom Eclipse `.xml` or `.prefs` style settings.
 - **Easy to use:** Simple CLI interface, works with files and directories, and can be run via [JBang](https://www.jbang.dev/).
 - **Customizable:** Supports toggling JBang-friendly mode and specifying custom formatter settings.